 In large combats, players often have little control over the outcome of events when it isn’t their turn.
 This can lead to boredom if a player’s attention drifts between his turns, threatening to distance him from the outcome of events.
 One method of dealing with this problem is to put more dice rolling into your players’ hands: allow your players to make all of the dice rolls during the combat.

-NPCs and monsters still make rolls (and can press their luck) for effects not directly related to a player’s actions (such as for NPC vs monster combat and for the purposes of the Death and Dying variant).
+NPCs and monsters still make rolls (and can press their luck) for effects not directly related to a player’s actions (such as for NPC vs monster combat, aid another rolls, opposed rolls, skill and ability checks, and for their own Injury saves).
 Although it was important before for players to call out the result of their base roll before modifiers, with this variant, the call-outs become vital to keep the game fair.

 Attacking And Defending

 With this variant, PCs make their attacks just like they do in the standard rules.
 Their opponents, however, do not.
 Each time an enemy attacks a PC, the character’s player makes an AC roll.
 If that AC roll equals or exceeds the attack score of the enemy, the attack misses.

 To determine an NPC’s attack score, add 11 to the creature’s standard attack modifier (the number it would use, as either a bonus or penalty to its attack roll, if it were attacking an ordinary situation using the standard rules).
 For instance, an ogre has a standard attack modifier of +8 with its greatclub.
 That means that it’s attack score is 19.